In a nightlife-oriented city emerging from pandemic restrictions, there is naturally a profound desire to make up for lost time.

 Twenty Twenty Two

-Touted as ‘the Northern Quarter’s worst-kept secret’, the aptly-named Twenty Twenty Two invites post-lockdown Manchester for a late-night ping pong party, fuelled until 4am by its range of custom cocktails.
+Touted as ‘the Northern Quarter’s worst-kept secret’, the aptly-named Twenty Twenty Two invites Manchester for a late-night ping pong party, fuelled until 4am by its range of custom cocktails.
 Consistently packed on weekends, this basement club is to table tennis what Flight Club is to darts (although for good measure, Twenty Twenty Two have launched the secret Dead Eye Dart Club just off its main room).

 The Basement, Little Lever St, Manchester M1 1EZ